wgross/TreeStore.Core/src/TreeStore.Core/Capabilities/readme.md

 - `IGetItemProperty`

 ### Implementing `IDynamicPropertyCmdletProvider`
-For supporting PowerShell `*-ItemProperty*` commands which modify properties dynamically these capabilities: are required:
+For supporting PowerShell `*-ItemProperty*` commands which modify properties dynamically these capabilities are required:
 - `INewItemProperty`
 - `IRemoveItemProperty`
 - `ICopyItemProperty`
 - `IMoveItemProperty`
 - `IRenameItemProperty`

-## Implementing `IContentProvider`
+### Implementing `IContentProvider`
 Supporting PowerShells `*-Content` commands is optional and works a bit different than the other providers at least for reading and writing content.
 PowerShell will ask for a reader or writer implementation (`IContentReader`, `IContentWriter`) to interact with.
 It will ask for 'blocks' of information to read and write.
 The implementation has to decide what such a 'block' of information is.

 Not all capabilities have to be implemented: